 Rhinoplasty can be performed once the nose stops growing; for most adolescents that means 15 for girls and 16 for boys.
 But emotional maturity is perhaps even more crucial than physical readiness.
 There is no doubt that rhinoplasty can change a teenager’s life by improving self-confidence, but patients have to know that all their problems won’t go away overnight simply by changing their appearance.

-Nose job recovery can be uncomfortable, though great relief is felt once the nasal packing is removed a couple of days after the procedure.
+Nose job recovery can be uncomfortable as you have to breathe through your mouth until the nasal telfa pads are removed (2 days after the procedure).
 Most patients develop some bruising and swelling around the eyes.
-This typically disappears within 4-6 days after the surgery, though could last for up to two weeks.
+This typically disappears within 4 days after the surgery, though could last for up to two weeks.
 Cold compresses may help reduce the swelling, and keeping your head slightly elevated for the first few days after surgery can help speed the healing process.
 See more about rhinoplasty recovery here: http://www.aafprs.org/patient/procedures/rhinoplasty.html.

 After one week most people are ready to return to work.
 At this time, residual swelling should be unnoticeable.
 The Mayo Clinic offers these tips to promote healing and minimize downtime after rhinoplasty: